juliensiebert/ada/README.md

 ---

-This repository contains the sources of the book "Ada et les Nombres" writen par Julien Siebert.
+This repository contains the sources of the book "Ada and the Numbers" writen par Julien Siebert.

 The PDF file of the book can be downloaded [here](Ada_et_les_nombres_EN.pdf).